 The Suckers: Government officials (of course), businessmen, Kamlesh Pattni (Someone got even for us?
 Have we feted them yet?)

-If you Google the Queen of Sheba, you are more likely to land on pages about the Queen of Sheba of the Nubian Empire, alias Debra Amelia Kasambura Nee George than the real saphosexual who travelled to get some from King Solomon.
+If you Google the Queen of Sheba, you are more likely to land on more pages about the Queen of Sheba of the Nubian Empire, alias Debra Amelia Kasambura Nee George, than about the real sapiosexual who travelled to get some from King Solomon.

 First, just because someone has a pompous title doesn’t mean she’s legit, okay rich and powerful guys?
 Especially if the title of her Kingdom ‘Ra Nubia-Sheba Imperial Queendom of Sheba Throne’ sounds like someone was trying too hard and couldn’t find time to edit out some kingdoms.